Sarah Sanders heckled by Red Hen owner even after leaving, Mike Huckabee says

 “It’s sick.
 It’s desperately sick,” Huckabee said.
 “And, there’s all these people who are trying to say, ‘Oh, well, they deserve it.’
 Nobody deserves to be treated like this.”

-Fox Business' Trish Regan contributed to this report.
+Fox Business' Trish Regan and Fox News' Elizabeth Zwirz contributed to this report.